mattvenn/audo-edit-2000/README.md

 # todo

-* can't preview the transitions because of errors with moviepy. get errors very similar to this: https://github.com/Zulko/moviepy/issues/863
+* can't preview the transitions because of errors with moviepy. get errors very similar to this: https://github.com/Zulko/moviepy/issues/863, if audio is removed, preview works
 * start the recordings together to avoid having to correct in the sequencer

 # project notes